Hackers News Hackers News

 Sarah simpson

-Over 26,000 Ministry of Justice user records were pulled from the environment, along with judicial case data, committee decisions, and Windows registry hives containing internal credentials.
-A README file on the server labeled the machine as “VPS C2,” suggesting it was just one node within a larger, still-unidentified infrastructure.
+Over 26,000 user records from the Ministry of Justice were extracted, alongside judicial case files, committee decisions, and Windows registry hives containing critical internal credentials.
+A README file discovered on the exposed server, labeled “VPS C2,” suggests that this particular machine was just one component within a broader, yet-to-be-fully-mapped command and control infrastructure.

 Webshells, SQL Escalation, and a Wide Target Scope